Solar Power: I Guess I’ll have to Wait Until another Time

-- The rate schedule for the solar power system would use a different rate schedule which seemed considerably higher than my current rate schedule.
-It would switch to Time-of-Day rates
+- The rate schedule for the solar power system would use a different rate schedule.
+It seemed considerably higher than my current rate schedule.
+It would switch to Time-of-Day rates.

-- The final savings it showed for my bill was based on the time of day rates and was off by several hundred dollars a month.
+- The final savings it showed for my bill was based on the time of day rates.
+It was off by several hundred dollars a month.
 It showed savings of $200 to $550/mo. (but I only pay $221 average payments currently)

-- Their estimate of my costs would be $203/mo for 18 years + a small electricity bill from Edison each month (system calculated to cover 85% of my electrical use)
+- Their estimate of my costs would be $203/mo for 18 years + a small electricity bill from Edison.
+It would cover the 15% of electricity from Edison).

 - So.
 Cal Edison will not give you a check for the difference if you generate more electricity than you use (note- excess electricity is given to Edison).

-- Overall I would be paying more for electricity than now, plus it would cost me many thousands up front to have the system installed, but their “savings” showed several hundred dollars a month savings.
+- Overall I would be paying more for electricity than now.
+Plus it would cost me thousands up front to have the system installed.
+However, their “savings” showed several hundred dollars a month savings.

-- There was a definite conflict in their proposal and it didn’t indicate any savings if I looked beneath the surface of the proposal.
+- There was a definite conflict in their proposal.
+Plus it didn’t indicate any savings if I looked beneath the surface of the proposal.

-- All these calculations took advantage of the $30,000 Federal Tax Credit and the State (CA) rebate of $1.90 AC Watt. (solar cells produce DC and must be converted to AC with some loss of power occurring)
+- All those calculations took advantage of the $30,000 Federal Tax Credit and the State (CA).
+(Solar cells produce DC and must be converted to AC with some loss of power occurring).

 We have 5 to 7 adults in our home and try to conserve on the air conditioning when possible.
-It is not often possible since we have old people living with us and they are either too hot or too cold.
+It is not often possible since we have old people living with us.
+They are either too hot or too cold.
 Naturally in the summer when the air conditioning is blasting they are still too hot.

 Update July 3, 2013

-If anyone in Southern California using SCE has found they actually save money with solar cells please contact me and/or add your comments.
+If anyone in Southern California using SCE(Southern California Edison) has found they actually save money with solar system please contact me and/or add your comments.